VinayPratap07/Digital_Hero_Golf_App/README.md

 **User**

-- Email: Can be created through normal signup and login process
+- User: Can be created through normal signup and login process

 **Admin**

 - Email: `admin@gmail.com`
 - Password: `checkout`

+  The Admin Panel can be accessed by an authenticated admin user through their profile.
+An admin can click the Admin button in their profile to navigate to the Admin Panel.

 ## Important Routes